ingeint/idempiere-plugin-scaffold/idempiere-plugin-template/com.ingeint.template/README.md

 20:34:24.270===========> ELogLoginInfo.error: message="Hello World!!"
 ```

-- `SqlBuilder`: is a wrapper for StringBuilder, allows you to create sql from files, example:
+- `SqlBuilder`: It is a wrapper for StringBuilder, allows you to create sql from files, example:

 ```java
 String sql = SqlBuilder.builder().file("read-bpartner.sql").build()